There Are More Than a Few Bad Apples in the Basket

 If she’s a woman, she typically claims to be a student whose photo reveals enough cleavage to convince you that you’d like to meet.

 An email exchange develops.
 It may also evolve into regular Skype calls.
 You soon learn that the other party needs some money.
 Maybe it’s for a return flight for the guy abroad so he can finally meet you, maybe it’s so that the student can pay off her tuition for the rest of the semester in order to then take time off her studies so she can meet up with you.
 Maybe you’ll be told that one of their mothers is hospitalized and the loving son or daughter can’t meet the bills.
 The bottom line is that you’ll be told anything to convince you to wire some money.
+The practice is known as “catfishing.”
+According to the FBI’s Internet Crime Report, approximately 18,500 U.S. residents were catfished in 2018.
+They wound up losing a whopping $362,500,761.

-Dating Sites that Are Scams
+Dating Sites That Are Scams

 Dating sites that are designed to appeal to anyone looking for a quick fling stand a very good chance of being scams.
 It’s certainly easy enough for a scammer to write up (or even copy from somewhere else) virtually endless profiles of likeminded people and post them online on a fake dating site, together with suggestive photos (which also can easily be found elsewhere and copied).